 For semantic search patterns, RAG examples, and metadata filtering, see Vector Storage.

 The Vector Storage API provides a way to store and search for data using vector embeddings.
-It is accessed through the ctx.vector object.
+Use ctx.vector in agents and c.var.vector in routes.

 upsert